soupslurpr/BeauTyXT/docs/architecture.md

 QR sharing accepts at most 1,536 UTF-8 bytes and returns a packed module grid for direct Compose drawing.
 Foreground scanning requires camera consent, copies only one bounded luminance frame at a time, and never saves frames.
+Frames are copied only when the scanner's prepared worker can receive them, so camera buffers do not wait through process startup or queue behind prior decodes.
+Each request has distinct descriptors and a callback identity.
 The isolated worker rejects missing, ambiguous, malformed, oversized, or damaged codes.

 Saving a QR image encodes the 1,024-pixel bitmap as lossless WebP by default, with PNG offered for compatibility.
 Both preserve identical pixels; WebP's